-The RRWD Board contracted with SandPiper Designs to create and maintain a District website.
+The RRWD Board contracted with dot.com Connections to create and maintain a District website.
 The website can be viewed at www.roseauriverwd.com.
 The District minutes, rules and permit forms are available online.
 The Website is still under development.